-Each of the plates is mounted with six M24 bolts.
+Each of the plates is mounted with M24 bolts and the plates are connected with each other with M24 bolts, too.

 To ensure a proper connection in every elevation position of the antenna the counterweights are connected to the welded structure with a tongue and feather design.